Posted on: AUG 20, 2014

 Posted by: STOKES-COFFEE

-Coffee is flushed out with pure mountain water.
+Another way is the Swiss Water process which is where the coffee is flushed out with pure mountain water.

 The final way you can remove caffeine from coffee beans is with Carbon Dioxide (CO2).
 The coffee is placed into a chamber of CO2 which absorbs and removes the caffeine.

 It is important to know that depending on which method is used, the taste and smell of the coffee might become a little milder and the colour may change.

 At Stokes, we use the Swiss Water system for our decaffeination process.
 The caffeine is removed from the coffee beans in their green state, before the oils and flavours have been developed through roasting.
 As caffeine is both tasteless and odourless, this particular method will not affect the flavour of the coffee.

 The main antioxidants in decaf coffee are hydroxycinnamic acids and polyphenols which can help prevent diseases like heart disease, cancer and Type 2 diabetes.
 A common side effect of drinking coffee is heartburn or acid reflux.
 Decaf coffee has been shown to relieve this and causes significantly less acid reflux than regular coffee.
 If you are sensitive to caffeine you should definitely consider drinking decaf coffee instead.
 Also, individuals that take certain medications should also think about drinking decaf coffee over regular.

 Our decaffeinated coffee beans originate from Brazil.
 We recommend using the Swiss Water method because you can get all the delicious coffee tastes but not the side effects that caffeine can bring.
 These coffee beans are roasted slightly darker than the medium roast, giving you a rich cocoa element.
 If you are going to purchase our decaf swiss water coffee beans then we recommend using an Espresso, Aeropress, Filter or Pour over brewing machine.